Recent News Items

 June 2021: Rebecca Walsh wins the University of Pittsburgh Social Psychology Program Graduate Student Publication Award for a Theoretical paper for her first-authored PSPR paper “Can expressing positivity elicit support for negative events?
 A process model and review.”
 Congratulations, Rebecca!

-August 2020: Kirby Sigler joins the Pitt Relationship Processes lab and receives the University of Pittsburgh Arts and Sciences Fellowship.
+August 2020: Kirby Sigler receives the University of Pittsburgh Arts and Sciences Fellowship.

 July 2020: Kori Krueger successfully defends her dissertation, “Is listening to a partner’ negative expressivity always detrimental?
 The role of perceiving oneself as instrumental.”
 Congratulations, Dr. Krueger!